Henry John Williams

-Henry John Williams (8 February 1841 – 1 April 1919) was an English Anglican priest, writer, and advocate of Christian vegetarianism and humanitarianism.
-Influenced by his brother Howard Williams, he adopted vegetarianism in 1878 and sought to promote it as a moral and religious duty grounded in Christian teaching.
-He founded the Order of the Golden Age, a Christian vegetarian organisation, in 1881, later serving alongside Sidney H. Beard when it was revived in 1895.
+Henry John Williams (8 February 1841 – 1 April 1919) was an English Anglican priest, writer, and advocate of Christian vegetarianism.
+Influenced by his brother Howard Williams, he adopted vegetarianism in 1878 and argued for it as a Christian duty.
+In 1881, he founded the Order of the Golden Age, a Christian vegetarian organisation.
+He later took part in its revival in 1895 with Sidney H. Beard and others.
+He contributed essays to the order's journal, The Herald of the Golden Age.
 Williams was also honorary president of the Scottish Vegetarian Society and a member of the Humanitarian League's Humane Diet department.
-He contributed essays to the order's journal, The Herald of the Golden Age.

 Biography

-Early life and family
+Early life and education

-Henry John Williams was born on 8 February 1841 in Whatley, Mendip, Somerset.
-He was the son of Reverend Hamilton John Williams, an Anglican clergyman, and Margaret Sophia.
-He was one of seven sons, among them Howard Williams, author of The Ethics of Diet.
+Henry John Williams was born on 8 February 1841 in Whatley, Mendip, Somerset, to Reverend Hamilton John Williams, an Anglican clergyman, and Margaret Sophia.
+He was one of seven sons.
+His brothers included Howard Williams, author of The Ethics of Diet.

-Williams matriculated at The Queen's College, Oxford in 1860, aged 19.
+Williams matriculated at The Queen's College, Oxford in 1860.
+He later earned a L.Th. from University College, Durham.

 Ecclesiastical career

-Williams entered the Church of England and successively held the rectorships of Tintern and Brympton, later serving as incumbent of Kinross.
+Williams was ordained deacon in 1863 and priest in 1864, both by John Jackson, Bishop of Lincoln.
+He was rector of Tintern from 1871 to 1873 and of Brympton d'Evercy from 1880 to 1883.
+From 1889, he served at St Paul's, Kinross.

-Christian vegetarian advocacy
+Christian vegetarianism

-Influenced by his brother Howard, Williams adopted a vegetarian diet in 1878.
-He later wrote A Plea for a Broken Law, a pamphlet presenting a theological case for vegetarianism.
+Williams adopted a vegetarian diet in 1878 after being influenced by his brother Howard.
+He later published A Plea for a Broken Law, a pamphlet that argued for vegetarianism from a Christian standpoint.

-In 1881 he founded the Order of the Golden Age, a Christian vegetarian organisation formally established the following year.
-The order ceased operating soon after because of financial difficulties but was revived in 1895 by Williams, Sidney H. Beard, and others.
-He contributed several articles to the society's journal, The Herald of the Golden Age.
+In 1881, Williams founded the Order of the Golden Age, a Christian vegetarian organisation that was formally established in 1882.
+The order soon ceased operating because of financial difficulties.
+It was revived in 1895 by Williams, Sidney H. Beard, and others.
+Williams wrote for the order's journal, The Herald of the Golden Age.

-Williams also served as honorary president of the Scottish Vegetarian Society and was a member of the Humane Diet department of the Humanitarian League, which his brother Howard helped to found and on whose committee he served for several years.
+Williams served as honorary president of the Scottish Vegetarian Society.
+He was also a member of the Humane Diet department of the Humanitarian League, which his brother Howard helped to found.